newjersey/innovation.nj.gov/content/_playbooks/marketing-discovery-qualitative-interview.md

 Most product and program managers have a deep understanding of the audience they serve.
 This understanding tends to focus on the functional - what your audience does, when, and how they do it.

-In marketing, we work to understand emotional drivers - the “why”.
+In marketing, we work to understand emotional drivers - the "why".
 What are the aspirations, motivations and worries underlying our audience’s behaviors?
 These insights change how we communicate - moving us from talking about what we want our audience to know to the things they actually care about.

 For example, you may know that your audience is more likely to enroll in your program at certain times of the year – say, around New Year’s.
 You may think this is related to New Year’s resolutions, but it may turn out in interviews that the emotional driver is primarily related to budget concerns after spending a lot during the holidays.
 This insight would potentially change how you frame things in any campaign.

 ## How it works

 Conversational interviews are held with your target audience to gain insight into their behaviors, motivations, aspirations and fears.
-These interviews are similar to traditional “user” research interviews except the focus here is to uncover the emotion around your audience’s experience.
-Questions are asked to explore how your audience feels, why they feel that way, and what feeling that way means for them and their ability to “make progress.”
+These interviews are similar to traditional "user" research interviews except the focus here is to uncover the emotion around your audience’s experience.
+Questions are asked to explore how your audience feels, why they feel that way, and what feeling that way means for them and their ability to "make progress."

 ### 1. Interview Format